Associate Professor in North American Cultural Studies, Faculty of Arts

 All of my modules seek to combine close examination of cultural texts with consideration of larger cultural contexts of production and consumption.
 Student participation is a crucial component of my approach to seminar teaching, and contributes to my modules' assessment, alongside written and sometimes verbal assignments.

-PhD theses by past and present supervisees have focused on cultural representations of Vancouver, literary representations of Toronto, queer theatre in Toronto, Carol Shields's fiction, and comparative border studies.
+PhD theses by past and present supervisees have focused on cultural representations of Vancouver, literary representations of Toronto, queer theatre in Toronto, Carol Shields's fiction, comparative border studies, and Canadian young adult fiction.
 I would welcome expressions of interest from potential PhD candidates working in the areas of literary prize culture, film adaptations, Canada-US border studies, and contemporary Canadian literature and cinema.

 My PhD focused on Canadian writers Michael Ondaatje and Carol Shields and their relationship to national and international literary prizes, as well as the ways in which international celebration is involved in negotiating the identities of immigrant writers.
 My first monograph, entitled Prizing Literature: The Celebration and Circulation of National Culture (University of Toronto Press, 2011), extends the PhD material and adds writers Rohinton Mistry and Yann Martel to my discussion.
 Prizing Literature won the International Council for Canadian Studies' Pierre Savard Award.

-Future plans for my research include studies of postcolonial film adaptations, Canadian cosmopolitanism, the construction of citizenship in the settler-invader cultures of Canada, Australia, and New Zealand, and further examination of Canadian culture in a hemispheric context.
+Future plans for my research include studies of postcolonial film adaptations, Canadian cosmopolitanism, and comparative postcolonial border studies.